Playwriting

 Part 1: It Was Hysteria

 It Was Hysteria takes place at the bottom of the ocean in an expanding military base during a future American War on Asia.
-Tensions rise when the higher ups send a note warning the team that there is a spy among them and the racist policies on the surface inevitably still reach them.
+Tensions rise when the higher ups send a note warning of a spy among them and the racist policies on the surface inevitably still reach them.
+Meanwhile, a mysterious Sea Monster appears.

 CAST